Mahmoud-Bakir/Plantuino/README.md

 ### Features of the App
 As a Plant Owner:
-- View daily graphical analysis about my houseplant so I can review it’s progress.
+-View daily graphical analysis about my houseplant so I can review its progress.
-- Chat with a bot, so I can know more about my houseplant.
+-Chat with a bot, so I can learn more about my houseplant.
-- Identify type of a plant so that I can have information about it.
+-Identify the type of a plant so that I can access specific information about it.
-- Buy other houseplants so that I can engrow my lovely garden.
+-Purchase other houseplants to enhance my lovely garden.
-- Recieve push notifications so that I can be informed about my hosseplant status.
+-Receive push notifications to stay informed about my houseplant's status.

 As a Seller:
-- Upload new products on my store so I can sell them to clients.
+-Upload new products to my store so I can offer them to clients.
-- Edit products details so that I can change them whenever I want.
+-Edit product details to make changes whenever I want.
-- Delete a product so that it won't show to clients.
+-Delete a product to remove it from view for clients.

 As an Admin:
 - View All and specific type of users so that I can check for app activity.
 - Have access to delete actions so that I can remove users

 <br><br>